-Thank you Dunkin’ At Home for sponsoring this post!
+Thank you Dunkin’ At Home for sponsoring this maple latte!
+Find our full disclosure here.

 There are gorgeous colors starting to show on the trees.
 One of the trees is in full orange-fire and absolutely breath-taking.
 Of course, the downside of the gorgeous colors is that falling snow isn’t too far away on the calendar.
 Here in MN, snow is as certain as taxes.